 The Pennsylvania State Flaming Foliage Festival in Clinton County is in its 73rd year.
 Held in one of the most tree-covered corners of Pennsylvania, you are sure to view some beautiful fall leaves.

-If you are a potato fan, you will enjoy all things potato at this Cambria County event.
-Fun activities such as a potato sack race and potato peeling contest are highlights.
+If you are a potato fan, you will enjoy all things potato at PotatoFest.
+Fun activities such as a potato sack race and potato peeling contest are highlights of this Cambria County event.

 Over 200 artisans and crafters will attend with food of all kinds (not just potatoes) and homemade wares.
 Bingo, face painting, and live entertainment are also featured.